frangarcj/ff3_vita/README.md

-# Final Fantasy 3 Vita
+# Final Fantasy V Vita

 <p align="center"><img src="./screenshots/game.png"></p>

-This is a wrapper/port of *Final Fantasy 3 Android* for the *PS Vita*.
+This is a wrapper/port of *Final Fantasy V Android* for the *PS Vita*.

 The port works by loading the official Android ARMv7 executable in memory, resolving its imports with native functions and patching it in order to properly run.